desktop/desktop/README.md

 ### Using Atom

-If you're using [Atom](https://atom.io/) there's some plugins that you might want to install
+If you're using [Atom](https://atom.io/) there are some plugins you might want to install:

 * [atom-typescript](https://atom.io/packages/atom-typescript) - Syntax highlighting and intellisense for TypeScript
 * [atom-build-npm-apm](https://atom.io/packages/build-npm-apm) - Lets you invoke all npm scripts straight from the editor by pressing F7 (requires [atom-build](https://atom.io/packages/build))